jonathan-beebe/jonathan-beebe.com/content/stories/_index.md

   rssTitle: 'Jonathan Beebe’s Stories'
 ---

-*I write flash fiction (short stories of 1,000 words or less), along with the occasional poem.
-If you enjoyed any of these drop me a line and let me know — I would love to hear your feedback.*
+*I enjoy writing short stories, mostly flash fiction of less than 1,000 words, along with the occasional poem.
+While fictional, there is an autobiographical nature to my writing.
+I draw from my past and my interiority.
+I often use writing as a way to explore ideas I am wrestling with or situations I am growing through.*